10 Most Popular Places In Colombia For Annual Visitors

 Cartagena

-Cartagena de Indias, located on the Caribbean coast, holds the title of Colombia's most visited destination.
-This charming city is celebrated for its historic architecture, cobblestone streets, and lively atmosphere.
+Cartagena is a charming city that is celebrated for its historic architecture, cobblestone streets, and lively atmosphere.
 The Old Town, a UNESCO World Heritage site, features a maze of colorful buildings, balconies filled with flowers, and historic churches that reflect the city's storied past.

 Activities and Attractions